October 6, 2015

 My horse has a sarcoid.
-How can I learn more about sarcoids?
+How can I learn more about sarcoids and treatment options?

-Our friends at the American Association of Equine Practitioners recently published this article, which explains sarcoids in horses and ways to treat them.
+Our friends at the American Association of Equine Practitioners explain sarcoids in horses and ways to treat them.

 A Texas veterinarian is taking a novel approach to sarcoid treatment, removing portions of the tumors, freezing the tissue in liquid nitrogen and implanting it in the same horse’s body.